 These efforts will test dark-sector physics, probing neutrino masses \cite{Galitzki:2018avl,Abazajian:2019eic,Abazajian:2019eic}, the number of light relics \cite{Galitzki:2018avl,Abazajian:2019eic,Abazajian:2019eic}, and the DE equation-of-state parameter \cite{Amendola:2012ys,2015arXiv150303757S}, as well as physical properties of DM \cite{Li:2018zdm}.
 The CMB's sensitivity to new physics will depend on \textit{secondary} anisotropies \cite{1980MNRAS.190..413S,Dodelson:1993xz,1995ApJ...442....1P,Ma:2001xr,Dore:2003ex,Santos:2003jb}, such as CMB lensing and the Sunyaev-Zel'dovich (SZ) effect, caused by the Compton scattering of CMB photons by free electrons \cite{Sunyaev:1970er,1980MNRAS.190..413S,Birkinshaw:1998qp}.

 The SZ effect induces a CMB intensity change proportional to $(v_{e}/c)\tau$, where $\tau$ is the scattering optical-depth and $v_{e}$ is the electron velocity.
 The SZ contribution from thermal electrons is known as the \textit{thermal} SZ (tSZ) effect \cite{Sunyaev:1970er,Sunyaev:1980vz}, while the bulk-flow contribution is known as the \textit{kinetic} (kSZ) effect \cite{1980MNRAS.190..413S,1995ApJ...442....1P}.
 The tSZ effect is measured using its nonthermal spectrum \cite{AtacamaCosmologyTelescope:2020wtv}.
-In contrast, the kSZ effect is nearly frequency independent and responds to real time structure growth \cite{1995ApJ...455..419P,Alonso:2016jpy}, as electron peculiar velocities scale as $v_{\rm pec, e}\propto \dot{\delta} $ by the continuity equation, where $\delta$ is a fractional overdensity and dots denote time derivatives \cite{1995ApJ...455..419P,Ferreira:1998id,Zhang:2008pwa,Park:2015jea,Ma:2017ybt,Yasini:2018rrl}.
-The r.m.s. kSZ imprint on the CMB is $\sim10~{\mu}{\rm K}$ and suppressed as $v/c$ (compared to the tSZ effect), making detection challenging.
+In contrast, the kSZ effect has a thermal spectrum and responds to real-time structure growth \cite{1995ApJ...455..419P,Alonso:2016jpy}, as electron peculiar velocities scale as $v_{\rm pec, e}\propto \dot{\delta} $ by the continuity equation, where $\delta$ is a fractional overdensity and dots denote time derivatives \cite{1995ApJ...455..419P,Ferreira:1998id,Zhang:2008pwa,Park:2015jea,Ma:2017ybt,Yasini:2018rrl}.
+The rms kSZ imprint on the CMB is $\sim10~{\mu}{\rm K}$ and suppressed as $v/c$ (compared to the tSZ effect), making detection challenging.